Soundmoney254/Phase1-Code_Challenge/Speed-Detector/README.txt

 Open the index.html file in a web browser.
 Enter a speed value into the input field.
 Click the "Submit" button to calculate the number of demerits and license status based on the speed.
-Click the "Clear" button to clear all input fields
+Click the "Clear" button to clear the form.

 Features:
 The web page has a simple and user-friendly interface.
-The web page calculates the number of demerits to assign to a driver and whether or not to suspend their license.
+The web page calculates the number of demerits to assign a driver and whether or not to suspend their license.
 The web page allows the user to clear the form and start over.

 Styling:
-The background color of the body is set to burlywood, and the h1 tag is centered.
+The background color of the body is set to burlywood, and all of the text is centered.
 The form is styled with a sky blue background color, and the input fields have a white border when valid and a red border when invalid.
 The table has a black border, and the text in the table cells is centered.